cognitect-labs/test-runner/readme.md

 ## Configuration

+This fork of test-runner has a port of the JVM version to run in CLR; this is in the clr-port branch.

 Include a dependency on this project in your `deps.edn`.
 You will probably wish to put it in the `test` alias: